-Please feel welcome to speak to Mr Bateman for further information.
+Please feel welcome to speak to Mr Bateman or Mrs Susi DeLisle, for further information.

 What Might Vocational Pathways Lead To?

 The Vocational Pathways have a high success rate and students following this route regularly proceed to higher level qualifications in their specialist vocational area, whether this be at college, or through an employer-based apprenticeship.